SINGLE VISIT DENTAL CROWNS AND BRIDGES INDOOROOPILLY

 - CEREC uses stronger materials and techniques

-The dentist will then design and finalise the restoration, which will be transmitted wirelessley to the CADCAM milling machine that will precisely make the restoration from porcelain or ceramic blocks.
+The dentist will then design and finalize the restoration, which will be transmitted wirelessley to the CADCAM milling machine that will precisely make the restoration from porcelain or ceramic blocks.
 The whole process is monitored by the dentist to ensure quality and efficiency at all times.

 The new crown is adjusted and cemented into place, providing a more long-term natural looking aesthetic solution.